gempro/uniwebif/README.md

 Overview of the functions:

-- Easy accurate search within EPG data
+- Easy accurate search and browsing within EPG data
 - Generate automatically Auto Timer for desired broadcasts
 - Send timer to any Enigma2 Receiver in your network
-- Manage recorded Broadcasts on any existing Receiver
+- Manage recorded broadcasts on any Receiver in your network
-- Operating E2 Plugins like EPG Refresh or Auto Timer on each device not longer necessary
+- Operating E2 Plugins like EPG Refresh or Auto Timer not longer necessary
 - Optimized by Bootstrap for mobile devices

 ![Screenshot](screenshot.png)